Winter Coral Shipping Guide: Safe Delivery in Cold Weather

 🌡️ 8.
 Acclimate Corals Upon Arrival

-1. Float sealed bags in the tank for 30+ minutes to match temperatures.
+1. Float sealed bags for 30+ minutes to equalize temperature.

 3. Place corals in the tank.
 Avoid drip acclimation until after floating.